itlackey/drifter/README.md

 ## 0.2.0
 * support "apps" to bundle sync scripts for given applications
 * sync app settings for a list of selected apps
-* support `drifter configure` to select the available app packages, then runs `drifter configure app` for each selected app
+* support `drifter config` to select the available app packages, ?then runs `drifter app configure` for each selected app

 ## 0.3.0
 * support "hubs" to enable different locations to store settings